This page is Archived

 • Electronic ignition

-Each can add an extra 10% to 15% onto the premium, depending on the extent of the work and the vehicle.
-This is because anything which pushes up the vehicle's value needs to be taken into account, especially when it affects the cost of any payout in an incident.
+Each can add extra costs to the premium, depending on the extent of the work and the type of vehicle.
+This is because anything that pushes up the vehicle's value needs to be taken into account.

 For example, a high-quality respray can add £2,000-£3,000 to a car's value.
 However, unlike with modern cars used for daily driving, where modifications are seen as higher risk by insurers, a modification is par for the course with a classic car.